AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/p2p-network.md

 ### Network Participants

-For the purpose of this discussion, we define the 'Aztec Network' as the set of components required to distribute user transactions and produce rollups.
+For the purpose of this discussion, we define the 'Aztec Network' as the set of components required to ensure the continual distribution of user transactions and production of rollups.
 The participants in such a network are:

 * Sequencers - responsible for selecting transactions from the global pool and including them in rollups
 * Provers - responsible for generating zk-proofs for the transaction and rollup circuits
 * Transaction Pool Nodes - responsible for maintaining a local representation of the pending transaction pool
 * Bootnodes - responsible for providing an entrypoint into the network for new participants

 Sequencers and Provers will likely run their own transaction pools but it is important that the ability to do so is not limited to these participants.
-Anyone should be able to operate a transaction pool in a permissionless manor preventing censorship.
+Anyone can operate a transaction pool, providing increased privacy and censorship resistance.

-Client PXE components will not interact directly with the network but instead via instances of the Aztec Node and it's JSON RPC interface.
-This Aztec Node in turn will publish user transactions to the network.
+Client PXEs will not interact directly with the network but instead via instances of the Aztec Node and it's JSON RPC interface.
+The Aztec Node in turn will publish user transactions to the network.

 ### Network Topology and Transaction Submission

-The network will utilize a P2P structure likely based on the LibP2P specification.
+The network will likely be based on the LibP2P specification.

 #### Discovery